Khadija Bousselmi, née ARFAOUI

 Name: Optimization methods for decision support

-This module aims to introduce students to the fundamentals of optimization methods used in decision-making and resource management.
-Courses will cover techniques such as linear programming, nonlinear programming, as well as heuristic and meta-heuristic approaches adapted to complex problems.
-Applications include logistics, project planning and business scenario analysis.
+This module aims to introduce students to the fundamental principles of optimization methods used in decision-making and resource management.
+The courses will cover techniques such as linear programming, nonlinear programming, as well as heuristic and meta-heuristic approaches adapted to complex problems.
+Applications include various fields such as logistics, project planning, and business scenario analysis.

 This module provides an introduction to the fundamental concepts and tools of machine learning for second-year BUT students.
 The main objectives are:

-- Discover the links between optimization and machine learning, such as optimizing cost functions and adjusting hyperparameters.
+· Discover the links between optimization and machine learning, such as cost function optimization and hyperparameter tuning.

-• Fundamental principles of digital communication (binary coding, synchronization, modulation).
+• The fundamental principles of digital communication (binary coding, synchronization, modulation).

 • Low-level transmission protocols (RS232, UART, SPI, I2C).

-• Understanding the physical and link layers of the OSI model.
+• Understanding the physical layers and bonding of the OSI model.

 Name: Network Architecture

-• IP network basics: addressing, subnetting and routing.
+• The basics of IP networks: addressing, subnets, and routing.

-• Discover the network and transport layers (TCP/IP, UDP).
+• Discovering the network and transport layers (TCP/IP, UDP).

 • Implementation of communication protocols (DHCP, DNS, HTTP).